 - internet explorer flash player not working

-- flash does not work in ie 11
+- youtube does not work on internet explorer

 - How to Change and Use Timezone (Tzutil) in Windows 7